Nonfictional Techniques used:

 Three years earlier, when I was still in college, Hurricane Rita was, on the heels of Katrina, threatening to slam into Houston.
 The storm swerved at the last second, vindicating my decision to remain behind while most of the city fled, gridlocking a hundred and eighty miles of freeway, a traffic jam that killed one of my professor’s dogs (from heatstroke in her Honda) and convinced another to always carry a firearm.
 I was not about to get on the road.

-My mother, worrying long-distance from Memphis [she was in Memphis and had no idea what was going on, really.], wanted me to sleep in the closet (an ironic literal manifestation of her figurative concerns at the time), the only space in the apartment without windows.
+My mother, worrying long-distance from Memphis, wanted me to sleep in the closet (an ironic literal manifestation of her figurative concerns at the time), the only space in the apartment without windows.
 In the middle of the night I woke in a sauna.
 The power was dead, the air-conditioning with it, and by this time, DFW must have been, too.
 Wallace’s Girl with Curious Hair was still fanned open on the futon (wedged against the punching bag now), where I’d been reading it earlier with my breakfast granola.
 The wind was howling but the stone wall in front of the glass doors blocked most of it, and the pool wasn’t seeping in.
 The precaution of taking the full-length mirror off the closet door had been utterly unnecessary.
 Despite the stuffiness and the ongoing storm, I didn’t have much trouble getting back to sleep.
 I was mainly excited I wouldn’t have to go to work the next day.

 Though I had been reading and writing fiction a few years by then, I had not heard of DFW until the previous year, 2007, when, having just graduated from college and entered the work force full-time, my college friend-turned-office mate told me about Infinite Jest (1996), his magnum opus set in a dystopic near-future where corporations have bought the rights to name years, and different factions are battling for control of a video so entertaining its viewers immediately go catatonic.
 (According to some of the book’s references, some people identify The Year of the Depend Adult Undergarment, in which the majority of the novel’s action takes place, as 2008.)
 After finally getting through it, I opted to make my way through the rest of Wallace’s work, and when Ike hit, I was still slogging my way through the last one, the novella “Westward the Course of Empire Takes Its Way,” Wallace’s metametafictional response to John Barth’s “Lost in the Funhouse.”
 The name is taken from Edward Gottlieb Leutze’s mural that hangs in the United States Capitol, a symbol of Manifest Destiny, the nation’s belief that it was destined to expand westward as far as possible.
 In the story, Wallace’s characters take a long, interminable journey to a destination they never quite get to, a Midwestern town that happens to be named Collision, where there’s a reunion for everyone who’s ever been in a McDonald’s commercial.
 Years later, I would torture a lit class dissecting the syntax of its near-concluding passage: